The Ultimate Guide to Hiring Virtual Assistants in 2026

 • It can be challenging to find someone with solid virtual assistant skills

-• Freelancers usually have several clients, so availability may be a factor
+• Freelancers usually have several clients so that availability may be a factor

-You must also know the exact skills and experience you're looking for and create a virtual assistant job description to attract suitable candidates.
-Defining job requirements can be challenging if you are looking for your first assistant.
+You must also know the exact skills and experience you're looking for and create a job description for a virtual assistant to attract suitable candidates.
+Defining job requirements can be challenging when looking for your first assistant.

 Hire a Contract Virtual Assistant through an Agency

-Hiring a virtual assistant through a contract agency reduces the time you spend recruiting and vetting candidates.
-Also, you typically pay the agency in US dollars and don't have to deal with compliance issues if the virtual assistants are offshore.
+Hiring a virtual assistant through a contract agency saves you time on recruiting and vetting candidates.
+Additionally, you typically pay the agency in US dollars, avoiding compliance issues if the virtual assistants are offshore.

 The disadvantages of hiring a virtual assistant through an agency are: